 You can also apply a gum solution over the glaze.
 This will seal the glaze so that it doesn’t crumble off when you are drawing.

 Underglaze pens are good for fine detail work.
 You can buy underglaze pens, that look and feel like regular pens.
 They work by dispensing underglaze onto your ceramics when you press down on the nib.
-The pressure you put on the pen tip opens a valve which transfers the underglaze onto your work.
+The pressure you put on the pen tip opens a valve that transfers the underglaze onto your work.

 Other types of underglaze pens work a little bit like a slip trailing bulb.
 The underglaze is stored in a small plastic bottle with a fine nozzle on it.
 When you invert the bottle and squeeze it gently, the underglaze comes out of the end of the nozzle.

-Underglaze pens, pencils and crayons allow you to draw precise lines on your pottery.
+Underglaze pens, pencils, and crayons allow you to draw precise lines on your pottery.
 Because the lines are relatively sharp, any smudging or bleeding when clear glaze is applied on top is magnified.
 There are some simple steps you can take to prevent this from happening.
 Take a look here for some tips on preventing underglaze smudging and bleeding.

 Burnishing (One of My Favorite Underglaze Techniques)